How to Estimate Software Project Cost | Guide 2023

 - In the previous 12 months, 70% of companies experienced at least one project failure.

-- 73% of businesses suppose reliability, ease of use, and ease of integration are the key requirements to look for when considering investing in digital PM software.
+- 73% of businesses suppose reliability, ease of use, and ease of integration are the key requirements when considering investing in digital PM software.

 - 37% of the project failure relies on a lack of clear goals.